 Most private sale car loan lenders offer loans from $5,000 and upwards.
 The amount you can borrow will also be dictated partly by your financial profile as a borrower — lenders will need assurance you can comfortably service a loan, and larger loan amounts present more risk to lenders.

 Private Sale Car Loan Minimum and Maximum Amounts

 How do I protect my interests when buying privately?

-Statistically, the incidence of fraud is higher in private sale transactions than when buying from a licenced car dealer, and fewer consumer safeguards are built into the private sale process.
+Statistically, the incidence of fraud is higher in private sale transactions than when buying from a licensed car dealer, as there are fewer consumer safeguards attached to the private sale process.
 To avoid fraudulent activity during your purchase, you’ll need to learn how to protect your own interests throughout the process.

-If the vehicle you are considering is heavily accessorised, or has more (or fewer) kilometres than average, or is in above average condition, some allowance in the pricing must be made for that.
+If the vehicle you are considering is heavily accessorised, or has more (or fewer) kilometres than average, or is in above average condition, some allowance in the pricing should be made in consideration of that.